Jemsire/CC-World-Eater/README.md

 1. Build the setup
 2. Open the main hub computer
 3. Download the installer by running: `wget https://raw.githubusercontent.com/Jemsire/CC-World-Eater/main/install.lua install.lua`
-4. Type `install.lua` and hit enter to run
+4. Type `install.lua` and hit enter to run (installs latest stable release by default)
 5. Follow the installation prompts to set up your World Eater system

+**Note:** The installer automatically checks for the latest release version and installs that version.
+This ensures you get a stable, tested release.

 ### Installation via Pastebin